 In Mexico, this is not the case.
 For the auto insurance policy, only the car value and location matter in Mexico Insurance.
 Also, they offset their risk by making these policies earn very quickly (30 days and annual policy have no refund).
 In Mexico, it’s the car that gets insured; in the USA, it’s the driver.

 As such, because there is not a personal rating factor – the terms are more rigid.
 As an example, daily policies cannot cancel after they start.
 The same strict guideline applies to annual and semi-annual policies, you cannot cancel after 34 days.
-Pro-rating that exist in the United States, does not exist in Mexico.
+Pro-rating that exists in the United States, does not exist in Mexico.
 If you sell your car 6 months into a 1-year policy – you transfer the policy to the new owner but there is no discount or refund.

 Mexico Insurance Key Differences: